2021 Team DHT

 She has won over 30 buckles and 9 saddles.

-In addition to rodeo, she’s a Straight A student at Normangee Junior High School; member of the National Honor Society and Prestigious Panthers; on the Principal’s Leadership Counsel; participates in Little Dribblers Basketball and Volley ball and is a member of the Franklin Track Club and has qualified for state in track for the past 3 years having medaled several times and won the gold medal in High Jump in 2018.
+In addition to rodeo, she’s a Straight A student in school; member of the National Honor Society and Prestigious Panthers; on the Principal’s Leadership Counsel; participates in Little Dribblers Basketball and Volley ball and is a member of the Franklin Track Club and has qualified for state in track for the past 3 years having medaled several times and won the gold medal in High Jump in 2018.

 · Go Fast Thanksgiving Classic (November 2019)- Won race of over 350 by 3 tenths